- Frequently Asked Questions

 - “First time fix on a boiler repair, why are you passionate on it?”

 We don't charge callout fees for local domestic clients within a 10 mile radius of St Albans.
-As we adopt a "no fix no fee" policy, customers are not even charged for a diagnosis if they don't want to go ahead with repairs.
+As we adopt a "no fix no fee" policy, customers are not even charged for a diagnosis if they don't want to go ahead with expensive repairs.
 We quote and charge by completed jobs - not by hours spent.

 Apparently there is nothing free when running a business.
-Please be aware that if we need to come back with a new part or similar, the labour charge is from £120 for two visits.
+Please be aware that if we need to come back with a new part or similar, the labour charge is from £110 to £120 for two visits.
 We just want to look after customers who are unfortunetely in having their boilers break down.
 We don’t charge customers if they don’t want to go ahead with further repairs by us, and we don't charge customers if we are struggling with a diagnosis or we have failed on your boiler repair.

 In the mojority of cases, we can get to the bottom of your boiler problem on our first visit, explain the fault to you, and give a reasonable quote and timing to come back and fix it.